Yatekii/imgui-wgpu-rs/README.md

 Known issues:
 * clip rects are not implemented
-* wgpu buffer uploading is still in development, so currently only one draw list is supported
+* wgpu buffer uploading is still in development, so currently there is a hardcoded limit on # of vertices/indices to draw

 Contributions welcome.